 And slowly, surely the meaning came to me.
 I began to see his intentions.

 When I’m in a relationship, I tend to operate on an all-or-nothing threshold.
 I’m intensely (dangerously?) devoted.
 When I love someone, I forget how to love other things.
 This person, the object of my affection, shapes everything about me, from what time I sleep at night to what I plan on doing after graduation.
 His favorite song is on repeat in my mind.
 His jokes make me smile at the random times of the day.
+I run at his call.
+I turn into a fool.
 He is the only person I see and every other guy sucks.
 Not only do they suck, they don’t exist.
-When he and I fight, I stay up all night regretting words and actions, contemplating whether to call him, thinking about how I can fix the situation, all while struggling with my own hurt, pride, and need to be right.
-Do I ask for the apology that I feel I deserve, or do I prioritize the apology he deserves?
+When he and I fight, I stay up all night regretting words and actions, contemplating whether to call him, thinking about how I can make it right, all while struggling with my own hurt, pride, and need to be right.
+Do I ask for the apology that I feel I deserve, or do I prioritize the apology he wants?

 That’s what God wanted.
 That’s the part of me God was asking for.

 A season of singleness doesn’t simply mean a time to abstain from men and romance.
 Yes, it means taking a step back from those things, but for what purpose?
 So I can spend that time with God.
 So that I give that influence and that central throne in my heart to him.
 So that the doctoral programs I apply to, the things I do with my free time, my musings in the late night hours would take after his design, his impressions.
 No, God isn’t asking me to merely swear away dating.
 He’s asking me to be intentional with the time I give him and be consumed with his thoughts, just the way I had been in my relationships.
+He wants me to use my favorite rejection line, “I’m focusing on God,” and mean it this time.
 He wants me to focus, actively and combatively, on him—so that I wouldn’t miss a thing.

 I enjoy being by myself a lot.
 I love being able to make my own decisions.
 And because I know that when I’m in a relationship, I lose the ability to do either, I’m terrified of relationships.
 I’ve stayed away from them as much as possible for that reason.
 But at some point, I may never be single again.
 There’s going to be a time when there will be another me, a partner with whom I’ll spend most of my time and with whom I’ll make most of my decisions.
 And because that is so incredibly terrifying, I want to make the most of this new season.
 It’s a gift that I will no longer resist and refuse.